 When we say multi channel, it means we are talking about multiple channel that are somehow different from each other.
 Otherwise, it would have been one huge channel.
 Anyhow, it is important to plan specifically and differently for each channel.
 This is largely because consumer choice and behavior vary greatly from channel to channel.

 Planning differently for each channel makes inventory management considerably easier as you can streamline your inventory and items accordingly.

 Multi channel selling opens door to great opportunities and that is why it is extremely important to keep room for scalability.
 When your sales increase, the demand also increases.
+This can also go for the scalability of your online stores or outlets, when your sales increase you’re providing to more customers, this could mean your online stores could experience downtime or performance issues, these issues can be outlined before they cause a problem via performance or load testing services, provided by solution developers like Apica Systems, using these services you’re able to see how much scalability your online sales channels would require.
 You must have scalable supply and inventory to cater to the growing demands.

 This doesn’t only mean that you should invest in more inventories.
 In fact, you must also be prepared to invest in better technology and partner with more service providers.
 For instance, third party dropshipping companies will help you handle all your sales and order fulfillment throughout multiple channels.